 We like to say that Cosmic Encounter is the board game equivalent of Mario Kart – practice will make you better at it, but just enough wild stuff happens in each game that a beginner always has a chance of winning, which makes it great for both first-time players and veterans.

 The basic rules are pretty simple: every turn, a player is randomly matched with another player (an ‘encounter’), and the two must either fight (using numbered cards from their hands) or negotiate.
 They can invite other players to ally with them in the fight, in exchange for rewards.
 The idea is to be the first to have five colonies on other players’ planets, either by winning battles or negotiating well.
-It’s a very simple set of rules to learn.
+It’s a very easy set of rules to learn.

 The wrinkle is that every player has a unique alien power that totally breaks those rules.
 One alien actually wins battles if it loses them.
 One alien gets to take other players’ discarded battle cards, becoming more powerful the more others use their best cards.
-One can just invite itself into others’ encounters as an ally even if they don’t want it.
+One can just invite itself into others’ encounters as an ally even if they don’t want it, raking up the rewards.
 Another actually wins the whole game if it loses all of its ships, meaning no one can tell whether you're going to try to win or intentionally lose any given battle.

 Add to this the fact that extra one-use cards you can have in your hand break the rules even more, plus the way the game encourages you to form alliances to stop players who are doing too well (and then potentially screw over your allies if you want), and it’s a game that’s guaranteed to get you laughing when everyone’s best laid plans crumble.